Skip to page content

 Minor risks

-- Inflammation, infections and bruising to any wound on the abdomen or in the vagina
+• Inflammation, infections and bruising to any wound on the abdomen or in the vagina.

-- Haematoma (blood collecting in the wound)
+• Haematoma (blood collecting in the wound).

-- Adhesion (tissue sticking together)
+• Adhesion (tissue sticking together).

 More serious risks

-- Anaesthetics carry a small risk and you will be asked by your doctors about any medical problems that might increase those risks
+• Anaesthetics carry a small risk and you will be asked by your doctors about any medical problems that might increase those risks.

-- Thromboses (blood clots in the leg or chest) are uncommon after this surgery.
-Preventative treatment will be discussed
+• Thromboses (blood clots in the leg or chest) are uncommon after this surgery.
+Preventative treatment will be discussed.

-- Fewer wound complications
+• Fewer wound complications.

-- Less disruption to bowel and bladder function
+• Less disruption to bowel and bladder function.

-- Lower risk of Deep Vein Thrombosis (DVT)
+• Lower risk of Deep Vein Thrombosis (DVT).

-- Shorter recovery period compared to other forms of hysterectomy surgery
+• Shorter recovery period compared to other forms of hysterectomy surgery.

 Will I need a catheter?

 Immediately after a hysterectomy some women find it difficult to pass urine.
-The catheter mentioned earlier in this page, allows the bladder to stay empty until you are completely awake from the anaesthetic and more mobile.
+The catheter mentioned earlier on this page, allows the bladder to stay empty until you are completely awake from the anaesthetic and more mobile.

 When can I resume my normal diet?